 One aspect I really appreciate about ESET Internet Security is how it’s more transparent in how it works than many anti-malware suites, clearly signposting data collection and optional components.
 This begins at install time; when you’re asked if you want to opt in to the ESET LiveGrid system, which shares samples of suspicious objects with the company.

 I’m also pleased to see that ESET Internet Security includes optional parental controls, which include content filtering, app restrictions, time limits, activity monitoring and device location detection.
 And if you ever need help tracking down stolen computers, there’s even an anti-theft tool included.

 It comes with its own firewall, and it’s a good one, with a more pleasant configuration interface than Windows’ built-in option.
 Helpfully, ESET doesn’t automatically turn on its firewall when you install it, so you won’t be unexpectedly locked out of any network services as soon as installation is completed.
 You may need to tweak it before activation, particularly if you use any inbound remote services.
 It’s easy to add rules, its defaults are fairly sensible and it can import existing rules from the Windows firewall.

 ESET Internet Security provides a lot of features, including a highly configurable webcam protection, a password manager, anti-phishing, banking protection and secure browsing tools.

-It also offers integration with various Microsoft email clients, device control that lets you specify access permissions to your peripherals and storage devices, an interruption-free gamer mode that actives for full-screen applications, a ransomware shield to prevent important files from being altered without permission, network security analysis, and all the scheduled and on-demand malware scanning options you’re likely to need.
+It also offers integration with various Microsoft email clients, device control that lets you specify access permissions to your peripherals and storage devices, an interruption-free gamer mode that actives for full-screen applications, network security analysis, and all the scheduled and on-demand malware scanning options you’re likely to need.